-Camera360 is hugely popular on the Google Play Store, offering a comprehensive camera app capable of pretty much anything.
+Camera360 is hugely popular in the Google Play Store.
+It offers a comprehensive camera app that's capable of pretty much anything.
 It uses a lens-filter system that can be applied before a picture is taken, meaning you don't have to wait until later to see whether your picture is fixable by adding a cheeky filter.
 It contains a huge variety of options and effects, even if they aren't all entirely useful.

-Pixlr Express needs to be used in conjunction with another camera app, as it’s just an image editor.
+Pixr Express — Effect Express needs to be used in conjunction with another camera app, because it’s just an image editor.
 But boy what an editor.
-You’ll be hard pressed to find more image editing options anywhere on Android, ranging from the strange low-poly and fire effects, to the typical gamut of photo fixers and alterations.
+You’ll be hard pressed to find more image editing options anywhere on Android; the ones here range from the strange low-poly and fire effects, to the typical gamut of photo fixers and alterations.

 It has the option of automatic image correction, and adjustments such as heal, focus and splash, it feels like a near-Photoshop level experience.
-Some of the effects and features are more useful than others, I’m not sure “stickers” were ever a good idea for photo-editing, but there is plenty to tinker with to get your pictures looking polished.
-You can also add text to your photos with a number of different font-styles.Autodesk Pixlr – photo editor
+Some of the effects and features are more useful than others, I’m not sure 'stickers' were ever a good idea for photo-editing, but there is plenty to tinker with to get your pictures looking polished.
+You can also add text to your photos with a number of different font-styles.Effect Express - Pip Camera

 What's your favorite Android camera app?
 Let us know in the comments below.